CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready Java code examples for every major operation: client creation, pool/job/task/node operations, error handling, and scheduling.
-Import statements are included where needed, and examples cover both simple and advanced use cases like exit conditions and autoscale formulas.
+The skill provides fully executable, copy-paste ready Java code for every operation — client creation, pool/job/task/node/schedule CRUD, error handling, and bulk task creation.
+Import statements are included where needed, and examples use concrete values.

 3 / 3